You’re already optimizing your site for search engines—right? But chances are, you’re not fully optimizing your images for search traffic.

 Step 1 – Use alt tags

-If you have an image of the Golden Gate Bridge during a foggy day, your alt tag should read something like this:
+If you’re using a photo of the Golden Gate Bridge on a foggy day, your alt tag should say something like:

 Alt=”Golden Gate Bridge covered by fog”

-Here is what the full image code should look like:
+Here’s what the full image code would look like:

 <img src=”https://www.quicksprout.com/foggygoldengatebridge.jpg” alt=”Golden Gate Bridge covered by fog” />